electron-forge/electron-forge-docs/README.md

 ## Publishing your app

 Now you have distributables that you can share with your users.
 If you run the `publish` script, Electron Forge will then publish the platform-specific distributables for you, using the publishing method of your choice.
-For example, if you are using GitHub as a publisher, you can install it using:
+For example, if you want to publish your assets to GitHub, you can install it using:

 ```bash
 npm install -D @electron-forge/publisher-github